-Vanderbilt: Gautum Biswas, PhD, Akos Ledeczi, PhD, Miklos Maroti, PhD, Nicole Hutchins, Asif Hasan, Brian Broll, Naveed Mohammed
+Vanderbilt: Gautam Biswas, PhD, Akos Ledeczi, PhD, Nicole Hutchins, Caitlin Snyder, Naveed Mohammed

-SRI: Shuchi Grover, PhD, Kevin McElhaney, PhD, Satabdi Basu, PhD, Christopher Harris, PhD
+SRI: Kevin McElhaney, PhD, Satabdi Basu, PhD, Christopher Harris, PhD, Carol Tate, Reina Fujii

 Salem State: Luke Conlin, PhD

-Stanford: Dan Schwartz, PhD, Kristen Pilner, PhD, Doris Chin, PhD
+Stanford: Dan Schwartz, PhD, Kristen Pilner, PhD, Doris Chin, PhD, Rachel Wolf, PhD